-(Office: CM T.04, Telephone: 451 3209, Email: [A.S.Macdonald@hw.ac.uk](mailto:A.S.Macdonald@hw.ac.uk)
+Office: CMF.16, Telephone: 451 3906, Email: P.Ridges@hw.ac.uk

-Professor Macdonald is responsible for all academic matters relating to the programme.
+Mr Ridges is responsible for all academic matters relating to the programme.
+He chairs the Board of Examiners.

-Appointments with the Programme Director may be arranged by email.
+Appointments with the Programme Director may be arranged by email- or feel free to drop by.